 When you hire the right contractor for your roofing replacement or roofing installation job, they will ensure that your roof is installed with the proper insulation and the right amount of ventilation.
 Inadequate insulation and ventilation will make it harder for you to manage the temperature inside your home.
 The right balance of insulation and ventilation can help you to drive down the costs on your monthly energy bills.

 Your roof isn’t a set it and forget it type of housing component.
 Instead, you will want to inspect your roof regularly to ensure that there is no damage.

-If you notice any leaks, broken or missing shingles, or cracks, it is best to get in touch with a local contractor and your insurance company to see if you need to replace your roof or if you need to repair your roof.
+If you notice any leaks, broken or missing shingles, or cracks, it is best to get in touch with a local contractor and your insurance company to see if you need to replace your roof.